 Coach since 2005

-Chris Sams served for eight years as Director of BATS’ Improv @ Work (formerly On-The-Go) corporate training programs.
-He joined the BATS School of Improv coaching staff in January 2005.
-Chris enjoys teaching all levels of series classes, from Foundation 1 to performance classes such as the Harold and TheatreSports.
+Chris served eight years as Director of BATS’ Improv@Work (formerly On-The-Go) corporate training programs.
+He enjoys teaching all levels of series classes, from Foundation 1 to performance classes such as Performance 2 TheatreSports.

-A current trainer-facilitator with BATS’ Improv @ Work program, Chris catalyzes teams to develop more innovative professionals and business leaders.
+A current trainer-facilitator with BATS’ Improv@Work program, Chris catalyzes teams to develop more connected colleagues and innovative leadership.
 He has led workshops focusing on a range of business skills, such as communication, adaptability, navigating change, creativity, leadership, presence, storytelling, collaboration, building trust, and enhancing team dynamics.
-Chris has led workplace workshops for more than 100 companies and corporate teams, including Airbnb, Dropbox, Facebook, Genentech, Google, Kaiser Permanente, LinkedIn, McKinsey & Co., UC Berkeley Haas Center for Executive Education, and Virgin America.
+Chris has led workplace workshops for more than 100 companies and corporate teams, including Airbnb, Dropbox, Facebook, Genentech, Google, Kaiser Permanente, McKinsey & Co., NBCUniversal, UC Berkeley Haas Center for Executive Education, Virgin America, and YouTube.

-Chris has performed improv in a variety of groups and settings, including All-Star shows and BATS’ Sunday Player shows since 2002.
-He has guested with Un-Scripted Theatre Company to host more than 50 performances of You Bet Your Improvisor.
-Chris now performs as an ensemble member of Un-Scripted’s DASH, a freestyle flashform hour-long improv spectacle.
-He debuted and directed The Blank Show at BATS Improv, where he hosts the improvised game show on select Sundays.
-He’s appeared on the BATS stage on ten Cave Match teams, including the Flux Capacitors, the Hand Models of #YOLO County, and Pun Direction.
+Chris has performed improv in a variety of groups and settings, from youth arts programs to corporate entertainment events.
+He began as a BATS’ Sunday Player in 2002.
+He has guested with Un-Scripted Theatre Company to host more than 50 performances of You Bet Your Improvisor and was an ensemble member of Un-Scripted’s DASH, a freestyle flashform hour-long improv spectacle.
+He debuted and directed The Blank Show at BATS Improv, where he hosts the improvised game show in various drag venues in San Francisco.
+He’s appeared on the BATS stage on at least a dozen Cave Match teams, including Pun Direction, The Resistance Will Be improvised, and The Graffiti Linguists.

 What do you like about improv?